ethereum-optimism/design-docs/ecosystem/supersim.md

 3. **Genesis-applier** : The `genesis-applier` takes genesis files output by the monorepo and applies them to anvil instances.
     a.
 The genesis files needed will differ depending on whether the user is in vanilla or forked mode, and forked mode is unlikely to need anything other than the interop contracts initially.
     b.
 Can be multi-step: multiple genesis files can be applied idempotently, particularly in forking mode (when you fork a network that has bedrock contracts but not interop contracts, for instance).
+    c.
+Genesis-applier should work as a standalone tool: if a developer is using Anvil outside the context of the orchestrator, they should be able to use genesis-applier to apply genesis state to their instance.
+In the context of supersim, the `orchestrator` will use the `genesis-applier` to apply the needed genesis state to the anvil instances it is running.
 4. **Chain-config-loader**: Downloads the latest chain config from the superchain registry to allow the orchestrator to apply needed configs to anvil instances.
+Should be a standalone tool that works with the orchestrator but could be used directly on local testing nodes.
 5. **L2-fork-state-finder**: From an L1 reference block, runs an algorithm to identify the latest L2 height derived from the L1 block for each network.
 6. **Op-simulator**: Proxy server in front of anvil instances that simulates op-stack services without the real derivation pipeline.
     a.
 Simulates deposits by listening to the `optimismPortal` and forwarding deposit txs via `eth_sendRawTransaction`.